Switzerland’s stable housing market

 Generally speaking, foreigners have the largest choice of properties in French-speaking cantons.
 The most liberal canton is Vaud, which includes mountain resorts such as Villars, where foreigners can buy virtually any property and resell it immediately.

-Residential rents are now rising gradually again, buoyed by a supply shortage and increasing population.
-In Q1 2023, the rent index for rental housing units in Switzerland rose slightly by 1.3% from a year earlier, its fourth consecutive quarter of registering y-o-y increases after falling continuously from Q1 2016 to Q1 2022, based on figures from the SNB.
+Residential rent increases are gaining momentum, buoyed by a supply shortage and increasing population.
+In Q4 2023, the rent index for rental housing units in Switzerland rose by 4.8% from a year earlier, an acceleration from the prior year’s 1.6% growth.
+It was the sixth consecutive quarter of registering y-o-y increases from Q1 2016 to Q1 2022, based on figures from the SNB.
+It was the highest growth seen since Q4 2008.

-The highest rents are in the cantons of Zug, Zurich, and Schwyz, according to the Federal Statistics Office.
+The highest rents are in the cantons of Zug, Zurich, Schwyz, and Geneva, according to the Federal Statistical Office.
 The cheapest cantons include Jura, Neuchâtel, and Valais.

-Rents had been falling in recent years, mainly due to a decline in demand.
+Before the increase, rents had been falling in Switzerland, mainly due to a decline in demand.
 From 2018 to 2021, population growth fell to between 0.7% and 0.8% for the first time in more than a decade, amidst low net inward migration, compounded by the coronavirus-induced lockdowns and travel restrictions.
-The rental market only showed some signs of improvement in Q2 2022, as travel restrictions were eased and economic activity gradually returns to its pre-pandemic levels.
+The rental market only showed some signs of improvement in Q2 2022, as travel restrictions were eased and economic activity gradually returned to its pre-pandemic levels.

 Switzerland has a huge rental market, with about 2.4 million households (61%) living in rented or cooperative dwellings.